 Example: A person subject to a DPO notifies the Registrar that they wish to leave Australia and seeks a DAC permitting travel for a specified period.
 The person does not make any arrangements to pay the debt but offers a cash security for their return to Australia.
 The Registrar is not satisfied that revocation of the DPO would be required because it is unlikely that the debt will be wholly discharged when the person returns to Australia.
 The Registrar therefore does not accept the security and refuses to issue a DAC.

 If a person is able to give appropriate security, the use of those funds to reduce the debt is preferred to their use as a security.
-Wholly discharging the debt or making a satisfactory arrangement to discharge the debt and meet any ongoing child support liability will generally result in a DPO being revoked (CSRC Act section 72I).
+Wholly discharging the debt or making a satisfactory arrangement to discharge the debt and meet any ongoing child support liability will generally require the Registrar to revoke the DPO (CSRC Act section 72I).

 Where the debt is in dispute and a person is taking steps to resolve this dispute, offering security could be an appropriate alternative.
 The Registrar may change the day specified in the DAC to a later day where the DAC has been issued with security for a person's return to Australia (CSRC Act section 72M(2)).